Frequently Asked Questions

 Soft cheeses, including Feta and Mozzarella, are best kept in a standard refrigerator.
 Hard cheeses, Camemberts and blue cheeses etc. need to age in a humid environment between 10° and 15° C. We have used an old fridge that had been converted to run at these higher temperatures.
 You can also use a wine fridge.

 We run our "Cheese Cave" at 12° C

 This fridge cost us about $200 and the "Refco" thermostat from Actrol Parts cost under $50 at the time.

-I have a Green Living Australia "Starter Kit", but I want to make more advanced cheeses, where do I get the instructions?
+I have one of the beginners' Cheese Making Kits but I want to make more advanced cheeses.
+Where do I get the instructions?

 Too much rennet can give the cheese a bitter taste.
 Reduce the amount of rennet in your next attempt at this cheese.

-Your milk became to acidic.
-This is caused by the milk over ripening once you have added your culture.
-Over ripening is cased by adding too much culture or leaving it to ripen for too long.
+Your milk became too acidic.
+This is caused by the milk over-ripening once you have added your culture.
+Over-ripening is caused by adding too much culture or leaving it to ripen for too long.
 Be careful with your measuring of the culture and watch your timing.

-If you have access to farm fresh, raw milk and you need to pasteurise your milk, use a stainless steel pot, inside another pot or water, to act as a double boiler, and bring the milk to 63 degrees C. Maintain this temperature for 30 minutes.
-Do not let the milk drop below this temperature, as if you do, all pathogens in the milk may not be killed.
+If you have access to farm fresh, raw milk and you need to pasteurise your milk, use a stainless steel pot inside another pot of water, to act as a water jacket, and bring the milk to 63 degrees C. Maintain this temperature for 30 minutes.
+Do not let the milk drop below this temperature, as if you do, all the pathogens in the milk may not be killed.
 Try not let the milk go much above 65 degrees, as if you do, you may reduce the quality of the curd when making your cheese.

 Gently warm the milk to 63° to 65° C,